spectrocloud/librarium/content/api/1-introduction.md

 | 500 | Operational error.
 For 500 error code, the server responds with an explicit error code and an error message. |

 # Palette API Lifecycle
-Palette APIs maintain backwards compatibility until deprecation.
-There are three phases in the lifecycle of the APIs, which are *Production*, *Sunset*, and *Deprecated*.
+Palette APIs maintain backward compatibility until deprecation.
+The three API phases in the lifecycle are *Production*, *Sunset*, and *Deprecated*.
 Spectro Cloud will inform users when APIs transition through this lifecycle.
 ### Production
 The Palette APIs are designed to work as intended and expected.
 ### Sunset